 I hope you have an amazing Halloween and it’s filled with family, memories, and lots of candy!

 Stay tuned as November 1st I’m busting out the Christmas decor!
-It’s 2020 and that means anything goes, especially early Christmas, because truly, it’s never too soon for sparkle lights, holly, and all things green and red!
+No shame in this girl’s Christmas game!
+Because it’s never too soon for sparkle lights, holly, and all things green, red, and cozy!